 One key way to link a functioning alcoholic to their addiction is by looking at the quantity of consumption.
 Men who consume 10 or more drinks per week and women who consume at least 7 alcoholic drinks per week are considered alcoholics, according to the U.S. National Library of Medicine.
 What makes a functioning alcoholic different is their ability to not just drink but to still maintain what seems like sobriety.
 It doesn’t impact their ability to be responsible.

 #2: They Have Self-Imposed Restrictions

 Functioning alcoholics can control when they drink.
 This helps them control their behaviors and maintain their jobs.
 For example, some may say, “I never drink at home, just at the bar.”
 Some may limit what they drink, who they drink with or when they drink as well.
-These restrictions help the alcoholic to believe they’re able to control their drinking.
-By comparison, a nonfunctioning alcoholic just seeks out alcohol without as much regard to such limitations.
+These restrictions help the person struggling with the alcoholism to believe they’re able to control their drinking.
+By comparison, a non-functioning alcoholic just seeks out alcohol without as much regard to such limitations.

 #3: They Live Double Lives